 Who are the Maya?
 Why are they often described as "mysterious"?
 Did they really disappear?
-In this course we will examine Maya history, culture, language, and tradition, proving that this dynamic group is very much alive, well, and living in what are now the countries of Mexico, Guatemala, Belize, and Honduras.
-We will begin with a survey of Maya history prior to the sixteenth-century arrival of the Spanish, tracing the rise and fall of individual Maya kingdoms, the flourishing of art, architecture, writing, calendrics, and belief systems, and the cycle of everyday life.
+In this course we will examine Maya history, culture, language and tradition, proving that this dynamic group is very much alive, well, and living in what are now the countries of Mexico, Guatemala, Belize and Honduras.
+We will begin with a survey of Maya history prior to the 16th-century arrival of the Spanish, tracing the rise and fall of individual Maya kingdoms, the flourishing of art, architecture, writing, calendrics, and belief systems, and the cycle of everyday life.
 We will then turn to questions of continuity and change, examining the tumultuous periods of Spanish contact and colonization and the ongoing intersection of Maya tradition and the modern world.
-Topics covered include social and political organization, religion, art and architecture, writing and calendrical systems, tourism, preservation, and development.
-This course should be of interest to students of Latin American culture and history, art history, and religion.
+Topics covered include social and political organization, religion, art and architecture, writing and calendrical systems, tourism, preservation and development.
+This course should be of interest to students of Latin American culture and history, art history and religion.
+This course fulfills the upper-level archaeology or cultural requirement.
 Prerequisite: ANTH 112 or 113.
 Course offered when there is sufficient demand.